GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 [tbl:units]

 There may be two levels of annotations.
-Here, “primary” refers to the annotation that is closest to the axis (this is the primary annotation), while “secondary” refers to the secondary annotation that is plotted further from the axis.
+Here, "primary" refers to the annotation that is closest to the axis (this is the primary annotation), while "secondary" refers to the secondary annotation that is plotted further from the axis.
 The examples below will clarify what is meant.
-Note that the terms “primary” and “secondary” do not reflect any hierarchical order of units: The “primary” annotation interval is usually smaller (e.g., days) while the “secondary” annotation interval typically is larger (e.g., months).
+Note that the terms "primary" and "secondary" do not reflect any hierarchical order of units: The "primary" annotation interval is usually smaller (e.g., days) while the "secondary" annotation interval typically is larger (e.g., months).

 Geographic basemaps
 ^^^^^^^^^^^^^^^^^^^

-Geographic basemaps may differ from regular plot axis in that some projections support a “fancy” form of axis and is selected by the **MAP\_FRAME\_TYPE** setting.
+Geographic basemaps may differ from regular plot axis in that some projections support a "fancy" form of axis and is selected by the **MAP\_FRAME\_TYPE** setting.
 The annotations will be formatted according to the **FORMAT\_GEO\_MAP** template and **MAP\_DEGREE\_SYMBOL** setting.
 A simple example of part of a basemap